psmithdev/rockpaperscissors/README.md

 # How It Works

-The game revolves around two key functions:
+The game revolves around three key functions:

     getComputerChoice: This function randomly returns the computer's choice of "Rock", "Paper", or "Scissors".
-    playRound: This function conducts a single round of the game.
+    singleRound: This function conducts a single round of the game.
 It takes two parameters: the "playerSelection" and the "computerSelection".
 It returns a string declaring the round's winner.

-In addition, the game function plays a 5-round series, keeping score and reporting the overall winner at the end.
+    displayScore: This function updates the score display in the browser.

+The game plays until either the player or the computer reaches a score of 5 points, at which point the game announces the winner and ends.

 # Gameplay Logic